asia-pacific-energy-research-centre/Energy-Model/README.md

 ## IMPORTANT
 ***Remember to create your own branch before you start making edits!!!***

+How to use and make edits:
+1. In GitHub Desktop, create a new branch - *do not make changes to 'development'!*
+2. Open the Energy-Model folder in your text editor.
-When you are ready to share your changes, _push_ your branch then make _Pull Request_.
+3. When you are ready to share your changes, _push_ your branch then make a _Pull Request_.
+4. Someone will review your changes.
+5. If there are no issues, the changes will be merged.

-## Contents
+## Folder contents
-This repository contains the data and code to run the [APERC](https://aperc.ieej.or.jp/) Energy Model.

 Folders are structured by type of analysis:
 1. Macro
 2. EGEDA
 3. Demand

-There is a shared data folder for putting final datasets that all models can use.
-Think of it as the "integration" folder from the 7th.

-#### Shared Data
-The following data series are stored here for use in the other models:
-- GDP (historical and projected)
-- Population
-- Other?

 #### 1. Macro
 This model supplies the GDP projections.